 In 1642 the Great Siege devastated Limerick and King John’s Castle.
 You can view the remains of a medieval garrison and soldiers quarters recently discovered close to the sallyport area of the castle.
 It has a massive gate house, battlements and corner towers perfect for exploring.
 The child-friendly interactive visitor experience gives insight into its turbulent history.

-You might enjoy A Visit to an Irish Castle: King John’s Castle Limerick
+You May Also Enjoy A Visit to an Irish Castle: King John’s Castle Limerick

 Leamaneh Castle, Clare